Bonnie Reagan, MD President and co-founder

 Annelisa Smith, Secretary

-Attorney at McKinley Irvin, former public defender
+Attorney and partner at McKean Smith Law, former public defender

 Annelisa practices family law in Oregon and Southwest Washington specializing in cases involving children.
 She began her legal career representing both children and adults in juvenile dependency court.
 A third generation Oregonian, Annelisa developed her love of music listening to her grandfather’s fiddle and taking piano lessons.